MAKE A TAX DEDUCTIBLE DONATION NOW - SUPPORT OUR MISSION -

 Al Nacimiento de Christo Nuestro Señor (cachua) Códice Martínez Compañon (Perú, S. XVIII) Ms. Pachecano, Mr. Chona Rueda

 Ave maris stella (himno sacro) D. Zipoli.
 Córdoba, Argentina.
-Ms. Pachecano, TBA, Mr. Chona Rueda.
+Ms. Pachecano, Ms. Flores, Mr. Chona Rueda.

 Sunday, June 8 - 7PM